mariajosemv/mariajosemv/README.md

 &nbsp; &nbsp; &nbsp; My career goal is to be a financial data scientist someday.

 👩🏻‍💻 I have experience working programming in Python as a freelancer, \
-&nbsp; &nbsp; &nbsp; and I have done machine learning models for personal projects.
+&nbsp; &nbsp; &nbsp; and also I have done machine learning models for personal projects.

 Some of my hobbies are:
  - 💪🏻 Workout.